-The emergency manual (NHB) represents the on-site emergency plan of the licence holder.
-Requirements regarding the contents of the NHB are prescribed by law in §§ 7c and 7d AtG and specified in the "Safety Requirements for Nuclear Power Plants" and safety standard KTA 1203 "Requirements for the Emergency Manual" (\rightarrow Article 7 (2i)).
+The NHB represents the on-site emergency plan of the licence holder.
+Requirements regarding the contents of the NHB are prescribed by law in §§ 7c and 7d AtG and specified in the "Safety Requirements for Nuclear Power Plants" and safety standard KTA 1203 "Requirements for the Emergency Manual" ( $\rightarrow$ Article 12, page 101).

-Legal and regulatory requirements for off-site emergency plans
+Legal and regulatory requirements for external emergency plans

-The StrlSchG contains a number of legislative requirements for the preparation of new, coordinated emergency plans of the Federation and the Länder not finalised yet as well as for emergency plans for fixed installations and facilities with special hazard potential.
+The StrlSchG contains a number of legislative requirements for the not-yet finalised preparation of new, coordinated emergency plans of the Federation (§§ 98, 99 StrlSchG) and the Länder (§ 100 StrlSchG) as well as for installation-specific external emergency plans for fixed installations and facilities with special hazard potential (§ 101 StrlSchG).

 The competent German governmental and administrative bodies are bound by EU and Euratom legal acts as well as by provisions of the Federation and the Länder when drawing up off-site emergency plans.
 Among the legal acts are Council Regulation (Euratom) 2016/52 of 15 January 2016 laying down maximum permitted levels of radioactive contamination of food and feed following a nuclear accident or any other case of radiological emergency, and repealing Regulation (Euratom) No 3954/87 and Commission Regulations (Euratom) No 944/89 and (Euratom) No 770/90 authorising the European Commission, in the event of a nuclear accident or other radiological emergency, to establish uniform limits for radioactive contamination in the internal European market, above which contaminated food and feed must not be placed on the market.
-Further regulations concerning emergency response can be found in the Emergency Dose Level Ordinance (NDWV) with fixed dose levels for the measures "request to stay in buildings", "request to take iodine tablets" and "evacuation" as well as the Radiation Protection Ordinance (StrISchV) with specifications regarding the protection of emergency workers.
+Further regulations concerning emergency response can be found in the NDWV with fixed dose levels for the measures "request to stay in buildings", "request to take iodine tablets" and "evacuation" as well as the StrlSchV with specifications regarding the protection of emergency workers.